hyperledger-archives/sawtooth-core/docs/source/architecture/scheduling.rst

    implementations can enforce specific inputs/outputs requirements to provide an incentive for correct client behavior.

-The parallel scheduler calculates predecessors using a Merkle-Radix tree with nodes addressable by state addresses or namespaces.
-This tree is called the predecessor tree.
+The parallel scheduler calculates predecessors using a Merkle-Radix tree with nodes that are addressable by state addresses or namespaces.
+This tree is called the "predecessor tree".
 Input declarations are considered reads, with output declarations considered writes.
 By keeping track of readers and writers within nodes of the tree, predecessors for a transaction can be quickly determined.